Proxy Meaning Explained: What Is a Proxy Server?

-Online, anonymity is a scarce commodity.
-One of the main reasons for this is that your individual IP address offers insight into your identity, location, and Internet Service Provider (ISP).
+Anonymity is a scarce commodity online.
+This is primarily because your individual IP address offers insight into your identity, location, and Internet Service Provider (ISP).
 Whenever you visit a website, it receives your IP address, unless you use an intermediary, like a proxy server.

 Proxy servers are web servers that operate between your device and the Internet.
-They forward your requests to the websites you want to visit (and vice versa).
-Accordingly, they ensure that there's never a direct link between you and those sites since they don't receive your IP address or information about your ISP or location.
+They forward your requests to the websites you want to visit and then send the resources back to you.
+Accordingly, they ensure that there's never a direct link between you and a website since they don't receive your IP address or information about your ISP or location.

 What Are Proxy Servers Good For?

-Proxy servers can have a number of uses, both for individuals, as well as organizations or businesses.
+Proxy servers can have many uses for individuals, organizations, and businesses.
 These include:

 Anonymous surfing

-Since proxy servers conceal your IP address, others can't gain insight into your identity.
+Since proxy servers hide your IP address, others don't get any clues about your identity.
 Using them provides a certain degree of anonymity.Circumvent geo-restrictions

-By changing the proxy server you connect to, it becomes possible to alter your virtual location.
-This makes it possible to fool platforms such as Netflix or the BBC and bypass their geoblocking of content.
-Through this method, you'll also be able to overcome digital censorship, such as the Great Firewall of China.Filter content
+By changing the proxy server you connect to, you can alter your virtual location.
+This makes it possible to fool platforms like Netflix or BBC iPlayer and access geo-blocked content.
+In this way, you can also beat digital censorship, like the Great Firewall of China.Filter content

-Proxy servers are especially popular on corporate or organizational networks for blocking certain kinds of queries.
-Should you not want users to be able to access specific websites or engage in filesharing, you can prevent both with a proxy server.Enhance speed
+Proxy servers are especially popular on corporate or organizational networks for blocking certain kinds of requests.
+Should you not want users to have access to specific websites or engage in filesharing, you can prevent both with a proxy server.Enhance speed

 With proxy servers, you can locally save copies of transferred data, meaning that websites you visit frequently will load faster.
-Instead of transferring data every time you access a website, it can be temporarily stored in your cache, in what is known as caching.Burden-sharing
+Instead of transferring data every time you access a website, it can be temporarily stored in your cache (caching).Burden-sharing

 Websites can also rely on proxy servers as a sort of digital doorman, capable of reallocating traffic in order to minimize resource usage and maintain stability.